grenaud/gargammel/README.md

     cd ..
     ./gargammel.pl -c 3  --comp 0,0.08,0.92 -f src/sizefreq.size.gz  -matfile src/matrices/single-  -o data/simulation data/

 This will simulate a dataset with 8% human contamination.
-The deamination rate that will be used will follow a single-strand deamination using the empirical rates measured from the Loschbour individual from:
+The rate of misincorporation due to deamination that will be used will follow a single-strand deamination using the empirical rates measured from the Loschbour individual from:

     Lazaridis, Iosif, et al. "Ancient human genomes suggest three ancestral populations for present-day Europeans."
 Nature 513.7518 (2014): 409-413.